apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Airflow ECR Plugin](https://github.com/asandeep/airflow-ecr-plugin) - Plugin to refresh AWS ECR login token at regular intervals.
 This is helpful where DockerOperator needs to pull images hosted on ECR.

 &nbsp;

+## Async Providers

+[Astronomer Providers](https://github.com/astronomer/astronomer-providers) - A collection of Async Operators and Sensors for Apache Airflow built and maintained by Astronomer.

 ## Third Party Airflow Helm Charts